lbain/lucybain/source/blog/2014/10-18-closures.md

 stillNotAClosure("new"); // returns "new"
 stillNotAClosure("string"); // returns "string"
 ```
-Thus, you can see `stillNotAClosure` doesn't retain any reference to previous calls.
+Thus, you can see `stillNotAClosure` doesn’t retain any reference to previous calls.

-*Ok, so that’s what a closure isn't, but what __is__ a closure?*
+*Ok, so that’s what a closure isn’t, but what __is__ a closure?*

 In a closure those variables stick around for a while longer since there is a reference to the variables after the function returns.